jonlpersson/ed-latimore/site/_posts/2023-02-21-8-signs-you-re-a-highly-functioning-alcoholic.md

 There are numerous treatment options and support groups.

-People typically think AA is the only option, but several inpatient and outpatient treatment programs exist to help you get sober and stay that way.
+People typically think AA is the only option, but several inpatient and [outpatient treatment programs exist](https://archstonerecovery.com/rehab-blog/how-to-choose-an-addiction-treatment-program/)to help you get sober and stay that way.

 ## **What should you do if you’re a high-functioning alcoholic or know one?**